jun-uen0/articles/articles/ecr/push_to_ecr_en.md

 b9fd5db9c9a6: Waiting
 ```
 ⑥ Go back to ECR console
-Click your repository name and confirm you successfully push the image to ECR
+(add #7) Click your repository name and confirm you successfully pushed the image to ECR

-# 3. Pull ECR image and check it on local
+# 3. Pull ECR image and check it on local environment
 ① Delete the image you tagged
 ```shell
 docker rmi public.ecr.aws/~~~~~/<your ECR repository name>:latest
 ```
-② Copy the URI of the image you pushed at ECR console and pull the image
+② Copy the URI of the image you pushed at ECR console and pull the image.
 The image URI must be exactly the same, but it's better to know where you can check the image URI.

 ```shell